 Is Acupuncture painful?

-As the needles are inserted, most patients experience minimal pain.
+As the needles are inserted, most patients at Asiana Wellness, Newport Beach, experience minimal pain.
 Some patients feel relaxed by the treatment, while some feel energized, and some may feel temporary pain known as healing crisis.

 Can I receive acupuncture while I am under the care of a Western doctor?

 In Asian countries, the use of traditional Chinese medicine is complimentary and there is no perceived conflict between receiving acupuncture while under Western medical care.
-We will never recommend stopping medications prescribed by your Western doctors, but we aspire to making those drugs unnecessary after you reclaim your natural wellness.
+At Asiana Wellness, Newport Beach, we will never recommend stopping medications prescribed by your Western doctors, but we aspire to making those drugs unnecessary after you reclaim your natural wellness.